 Every year, thousands of people in Idaho purchase, sell or refinance their home.
 Most of these transactions involve a simple line item for an appraisal.
 While there are an increasing number of automated home valuation processes that might appear to be more economical than an appraisal, most lenders still call in a local expert because the stakes are incredibly high.
 Is obtaining a mortgage the only reason to get an appraisal?
 Are there other times when the services of a certified, independent real estate professional could be helpful?
 Absolutely.

-Dispute your tax assessment
+Appeal your tax assessment in Kootenai County

-Get rid of PMI to lower your mortgage payment
+PMI removal to reduce a mortgage payment

-Order an appraisal from Anderson Appraisals todayOrder today
+Order your appraisal from Anderson Appraisals todayOrder today

 Fair and accurate estate liquidation

-The loss of a loved one is a hard time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the residential property involved.
+Losing a loved one is a hard time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the residential property involved.
 The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing the utmost degree of discretion.